 With magnesium often claimed to be one of the most common nutrient deficiencies, and with so many clients asking about the nutrient I thought I would start creating a ‘master document’ on this amazing nutrient.
-So over the coming days/week I will add to this article with the aim of covering all necessary questions:

 What Is Magnesium?